microsoft/azuredatastudio/test/README.md

 ### Integration tests

 These are the group of tests that have dependencies on outside resources such as SQL instances.
 See the [README](../extensions/integration-tests/readme.md) for more information.

+## Code Coverage

+To generate a report combining the code coverage for extensions + core run `node ./test/combineCoverage`.
+Currently this will combine coverage from the Core Unit Tests, Extension Unit Tests and Extension Integration tests - see above docs for instructions on how to run those to generate coverage.